delfick/photons/docs/start/scripts/index.rst

 Writing Scripts
 ===============

-A Photons script is much like any other script, but you need to instantiate Photons.
+A Photons script is much like any Python script, but you need to instantiate Photons.
 There are two methods of doing this.
-One is to use the :ref:`library_setup <library_setup>` function, and the other is to register an action like the ones shown in the section on
-:ref:`CLI commands <common_cli_commands>` and then using the Photons mainline to run them.
+One is to use the :ref:`library_setup <library_setup>` function, and the other is to register an :ref:`action <photons_action>` like the ones shown in the section on :ref:`CLI commands <common_cli_commands>` and then using the Photons mainline to run them.